Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 Alerts will only trigger for any blade in extension "Your_Extension_Name" except for blades "Extension/Your_Extension_Name/Blade/BladeNameA" and
 "Extension/Your_Extension_Name/Blade/BladeNameB" and for the blade load on safe deployment stage 3 and datacenter "AM", when all 3 criteria, minAvailability, minFailureCount and minFailureUserCount are met (AND).
-So the above critical configuration will only fire when 10 or more unique users encounter failures
+So, the above critical configuration will only fire when 10 or more unique users encounter failures
-*AND* there are 10 or more failure occurences *AND* the total availability < 80%, all within the last hour.
+*AND* there are 10 or more failure occurrences *AND* the total availability < 80%, all within the last hour.
 Only then will a severity 3 alert be opened.

 <a name="availability-how-often-do-they-run-1"></a>
 ### How often do they run